lrug/lrug.org/source/meetings/2017/october/index.html.md

 [Chris Zetter](https://twitter.com/czetter) says:

-> I'll be talking about bug I caused that led me on a journey of software
+> I'll be talking about a bug I caused that led me on a journey of software
 > archaeology.
 I'll be sharing what I discovered along the way.

 ### Making a Ruby with Lisp Syntax